July Seasonal Living List

 Find a quiet, cool place like your local museum, a movie theater, or a shady tree.
 Let it feel like a little retreat.

-A stack of magazines, a book you’ve already read, something breezy.
+A stack of magazines, a summer romance, something breezy.

 Check out something light, curious, or comforting.
 Let yourself linger.